middleware-labs/middleware-android/README.md

 # Middleware Instrumentation Android SDK

 ## Features

-- Android Activity & Fragment lifecycle events
-- Crash Reporting
-- ANR Dectection
-- Network Change Detection
+- Access to OpenTelemetry APIs
+- OkHttp3 instrumentation for monitoring HTTP events
+- Middleware APIs for sending custom events & recording exceptions
 - Slow / Freeze render detection
-- OkHttp3 instrumention for monitoring http events
-- Middleware APIs for sending custom events & record exceptions
-- Access to OpenTelemetry APIs
 - Custom logging
+- Network Change Detection
+- ANR Detection
+- Crash Reporting
+- Android Activity & Fragment lifecycle events

+## Requirements

+- Android Minimum SDK Version : 26

+## Pre-requisites

+Before using the Middleware Android SDK, ensure you have:

+An account with Middleware to obtain the RUM (Real User Monitoring) access token and target URL.
+Visit installation docs section of Real-User-Monitoring from Middleware dashboard.

+### Steps

+1. Create New Application
+2. Obtain the accountKey & target once application is created.

+## Getting Started

+The Middleware Android SDK provides instrumentation for monitoring various aspects of your Android application.
+With this SDK, you can track and analyze the features listed above, viewing the results in the Middleware RUM section and RUM dashboard.

 ## Setup

 ### Install Middleware Android SDK